EliseWindbloom/kokoro-onnx-gui/README.md

 # kokoro-onnx-windows

-### This (hopefully) adds a easy way to install on windows and also features an optional gui.
+### This tries to add an easy way to install on windows and also features an optional gui.

 TTS with onnx runtime based on [Kokoro-TTS](https://huggingface.co/spaces/hexgrad/Kokoro-TTS)